 People with an excellent credit repayment history, good cash flow, and a solid income base generally get these loans.
-A major portion of the loan is to be repaid at the end of the loan tenure and hence there is repayment risk.
+A major portion of the loan is to be repaid at the end of the loan tenure, and hence there is repayment risk.
 Such loans are more common in commercial real estate financing, auto financing, and business financing.
 Most homeowners are not in a state to make a large balloon payment at the end of the loan tenure, and hence such loans are not very common in residential real estate financing.

 Need and Relevance

-Balloon Payment structured loans can be very helpful for companies or individuals who have a short-term shortage of funds, but are expecting good cash flow and income after a period of time.
+Balloon Payment structured loans can be very helpful for companies or individuals who have a short-term shortage of funds but are expecting good cash flow and income after a period of time.
 In the commercial real estate segment, such financing can be very advantageous.
-The borrower can continue paying interest amount and repay the principal amount in the form of balloon payment by selling off the property for which the loan was taken.
+The borrower can continue paying the interest amount and repay the principal amount in the form of balloon payment by selling off the property for which the loan was taken.

 Advantages of Balloon Payment Structure

-Such Loan structures are advantageous, both for the borrowers, as well as the lenders.
+Such Loan structures are advantageous, both for the borrowers as well as the lenders.
 Few advantages from borrowers’ point of view are-

-- High net worth home buyers with adequate capital to pay a large sum of money at maturity date can use balloon mortgages.
+- High net worth home buyers with adequate capital to pay a large sum of money at the maturity date can use balloon mortgages.
 They can finance their homes with low mortgage payments for some time, making only the interest payments for a few years and defer paying the principal amount.

 - Even after the loan period comes to an end, borrowers can enjoy the facility of a two-step mortgage.
 This facility depends on factors such as the borrower’s payment track record over the mortgage period, the steadiness of his current source of income, etc. The lender will refinance into a new mortgage, generally at the current market interest rate.
 Borrowers get an opportunity to delay the final lump sum payment for a few more years and comfortably repay the loan when the new mortgage expires.

-Few advantages from the lenders’ point of view are-
+A few advantages from the lenders’ point of view are-

 - Loan providers can create more business with such loan structures.
 Borrowers can be lured to take more of such loans as they can repay a major chunk of the loan amount at the end of the loan term.